IsabellaOHara/IMS-22JulyEnable3/README.md

 ## Acknowledgments

 * Thank you to Chirs Perrins for the inital work and code on this project.
-* An additional thank you to Victoria, Jordan, Anoush and Chris for all your teaching, guidance and help over the past 5 weeks enabling me to complete this project.
+* An additional thank you to Victoria, Jordan, Anoush, Chris and Edward for all your teaching, guidance and help over the past 5 weeks enabling me to complete this project.